-If you have been exposed to COVID-19, and you have received a vaccine booster, OR completed the primary series of Pfizer or Moderna within the last 6 months or the Johnson and Johnson vaccine within the last 2 months, you must follow these guidelines in order to continue accessing campus:
+If you have been exposed to COVID-19, you must follow these guidelines in order to continue accessing campus:

 Please note: All individuals are expected to comply with any COVID-19 policies and procedures that apply to them.
 Individuals who do not comply may be subject to disciplinary action, including being restricted from campus.

 Beginning August 19, 2022, any employee or student who tests positive for COVID-19 will not be permitted to return to campus until 5 days have passed since their positive test result and they have been cleared by EHS.